Luizz-Gustavo/weather-forecast/README.md

 # What has been done here?
-Initial weather forecast project in Angular where we retrieve meteorological data from the openweather API for cities worldwide.
+Initial weather forecast project in Angular where we retrieve meteorological data from the OpenWeather API for cities worldwide.

 # WeatherApp